Unbundling the unbundlers - The end of winner-takes-all

 3. From marketplaces to agents: Unbundling of demand-side and supply-side interfaces

-By unbundling market governance from market infrastructure, Web3 allows further unbundling within the market infrastructure components.
-Web2 marketplaces bundled demand-side onboarding, decision support systems, and tools with supply-side onboarding, decision support systems, and tools.
-Web3 unbundles the two.
+By unbundling market governance from market infrastructure, protocols allow further unbundling within the market infrastructure components.
+Marketplaces bundled demand-side onboarding, decision support systems, and tools with supply-side onboarding, decision support systems, and tools.
+Protocols unbundle the two.

 The market governance embedded at the protocol layer enables market infrastructure components to be unbundled to their most basic units.

 For instance, a marketplace like Ebay bundles seller onboarding, seller analytics, buyer onboarding, buyer decision support, search functionalities, and exchange infrastructure.
-All these components will be unbundled in a Web3 world.
+All these components will be unbundled.

 As a result, we move away from central market-maker architectures to decentralised agent-based architectures, all coordinated by a shared, common protocol.
 Think Hollywood-style talent markets minus the relationship-based gatekeeping.